Pranesh1221/JavaScript-Coding-Practice/README.md

 The data stored in `sessionStorage` is removed after closing the _tab_.

-If you used `localStorage`, the data would've been there forever, unless for example `localStorage.clear()` is invoked.
+If you used `localStorage`, the data would\'ve been there forever, unless for example `localStorage.clear()` is invoked.

 </details>